Transparent dark purple Travel Guide by Insurte logo

 Four countries received over 1M applications

 France, Spain, Germany, and Italy received over 1 million applications each.
-These four countries alone received nearly 70% of all Schengen visa applications submitted globally.
+These four countries alone received 15% of all of the Schengen visa applications globally.

 Estonia received the fewest applications

-Out of the more than 11 million Schengen visa applications submitted, only 12,125 of them were for Estonia.
+Out of the more than 11 million Schengen visa applications submitted, only 11,828 of them were for Estonia.
+This is down again from 2024, when Estonia received 12,125.

 Countries that received the fewest Schengen visa applications